ecobost/brain2sent/README.md

 # brain2vec
-Mapping fMRI brain volumes to a lower dimensional embedding space and using that to generate sentences describing what the subject is seing.
+Mapping fMRI brain volumes to a joint low-dimensional space and using that to generate sentences describing what the subject is seeing.

 # Pipeline
+A rough draft of what is needed to recreate the experiments.
+See the documentation in each file for details.

+1. Process the BOLD activations
+	1. Use generate_responses.py to extract the BOLD activations at different time delays and estimate neural responses (deconvolved via polynomial division).
+	2. Use generate_wu_deconv.m to estimate a voxel-specific HRF and estimate the neural responses via Wiener deconvolution (as in Wu et al.,2013).
+2. Create the image vectors from the experimental stimuli
-1. Use create_stim_images.py to put all stimuli images (from Stimuli.mat) into a single folder /images with names 'img_xx.png' for xx = 1 ... n
+	1. Use create_stim_images.py to put all stimuli images (from Stimuli.mat) into a single folder (/images) with names 'img_xx.png' for xx = 1 ... n
 	2. Use img2vec.lua to create the feature vector representation of each image in the folder /images.
-Saved as train_feats.h5 [YET TO DO]
+Saved as train_feats.h5
-3. Use ... to create the different feature representations train_feats_?.h5 for each timestep in the experiment (see data_archive).
+	3. Use generate_feats.py to generate the subsampled, averaged and deconvolved feature representations for each timestep.
-4. USe .. to deconvolve the bold signal
+3. Fit the models
-5. Use ... (scikit-learn) to fit the models
+	1. Use ..... (scikit-learn)
+4. Predict the sentences
-6. Use vec2seq to create the sentences for each predicted image vector
+	1. Use vec2seq.lua to create the sentences for each predicted image vector

 Done!